 Explore the Northern Great Lakes region with the Thunder Bay Hiking Association.
 This club explores Northwestern Ontario and Northern Minnesota by foot, with several hikes happening throughout the year.
 The trips bring together groups of like-minded people to go hiking and participate in other outdoor activities.
 There are both full- and half-day hikes on weekends for all skill levels, so you can choose a hiking excursion that suits your level of experience.
 There is a CAD$25 fee to sign up as an individual and a CAD$35 fee as a family.

-There are plenty of hiking groups, meetups, and courses throughout the Great Lakes region.
+There are plenty of hiking training programs, groups, meetups, and courses throughout the Great Lakes region.
 Whether you want to hike in areas close to home or experience the more “wild” side of the Lakes, there is something out there for everyone.
-Take a look for clubs and courses near you, and get ready to hit the trails!
+Take a look for hiking clubs and courses near you, and get ready to hit the trails!